 Creating a Monster – Monster Energy Opposes More Trademark Applications

-Monster Energy has frequently been accused of overreaching when it comes to enforcing its trademark portfolio – in fact, Gerben Law Firm’s Josh Gerben discussed trademark bullying in a Fox News segment about a recent Monster Energy opposition proceeding.
+Monster Energy has frequently been accused of overreaching when it comes to enforcing its trademark portfolio – in fact, Gerben IP’s Josh Gerben discussed trademark bullying in a Fox News segment about a recent Monster Energy opposition proceeding.

 Monster Opposes Inspirational Design Mark

 Monster Energy opposes a design mark that incorporates one of its energy drink trademarks, UNLEASH THE BEAST.
 The Design Mark in question is below, and it would seem questionable that anyone looking at that design mark would ever think of Monster’s products.
 The Design Mark seeks registration for various apparel.
 Notably, Monster’s UNLEASH THE BEAST trademark applications do not cover apparel and Monster is relying on common law rights based on its use of the phrase on t-shirts for over 10 years.
 2/18/2015 – Link to Proceeding

 Monster Energy filed a trademark opposition against a California winery’s application for MONSTER MASH for wine.
 Monster claims that the mark would be confusingly similar to its MONSTER mark for energy drinks.
 2/18/2015 – Link to Proceeding